tamer-craftberry/pr-templates/PULL_REQUEST_TEMPLATE.md

 ## Context

   1. Short and clean sentence about the problem/task. `Required`
-  2. Share the task link. `Required`
+  2. Share a task link. `Required`
+  3. Share a preview link. `Required`

 ## Solution